open-scientific/MFMP-THOR/README.md

 Other designs were of venturi tubes with and without air lines, they leverage acoustic hydrodynamic pressure changes.
 Also to note were hydrosonic pumps.
 Vortex cavitation is more agressive than spherical cavitation.
 Vortex cavitation causes luminescence! sound speed important.

+TODO: Add drawings for hydrosonic pump, oxydoser and venturi type tubes, turbine like stator structure and global cavitation device comparisons...

 ## Heat Exchanger/Reactor